Money Stress Costs Employers $250 Billion a Year

 Financial education is wonderful — it’s one source of confidence and financial courage.
 But what may be equally important is access to tools so that the financially courageous can investigate more easily and quickly, and reach a healthy decision more often.

-After all, the flip side of the Mercer data is disturbing: 40% of the financially courageous score low in overall financial wellness.
+After all, the flip side of the Mercer data is disturbing.
+About 40 percent of the financially courageous score low in overall financial wellness.
 Too many, it seems, suffer from misplaced confidence and do not bother to investigate appropriate actions.
-Greater access to helpful financial tools would help them overcome this problem.
+But greater access to helpful financial tools would help people overcome this problem.

 U.S. employers lose a collective $250 billion a year in wages paid to workers stressed about money, Mercer found.
 On average, employees spend 13 hours a month at work fretting about personal financial affairs.
 Some spend way more than that.

 The median employee wastes five hours every week worrying about money.